-In Choosing To Be, Kat Tansey details her healing journey from depression through learning meditation while under the tutelage of her Buddha Master cat, Poohbear.
-Combining two of my favorite things: mindfulness and cats, the book is really an easy-to-follow meditation guide disquised as light, entertaining reading.
+In Choosing to Be: Lessons in Living from a Feline Zen Master, Kat Tansey details her healing journey from depression through learning meditation while under the tutelage of her Buddha Master cat, Poohbear.
+Combining two of my favorite things: mindfulness and cats, the book is really an easy-to-follow meditation guide disguised as light, entertaining reading.

-Similarly, I recovered from depression and a brain injury, resulting from a pill popping suicide attempt, using meditiation, among many other tools.
-In the blog, The Myth and Magic Of Meditation, I proclaimed: ”Meditation is the closest thing to a happy pill that I have found.”
+Similarly, I recovered from depression and a brain injury, resulting from a pill popping suicide attempt, using meditation, among many other tools.
+In the blog, The Myth and Magic Of Meditation, I wrote: “Meditation is the closest thing to a happy pill that I have found.”

 The life-changing abilities of meditation that Tansey and I experienced firsthand are being confirmed by science.
 On a physical level, a person is learning to alter the way their brain functions by changing their thought patterns.
 Through neuroplasticity, the ability of the brain to change its structure and function through repeated thought and activity, meditation and mindfulness strengthen connections and expand circuits in the brain that are frequently used while weakening and shrinking those areas rarely engaged permanently changing how the brain functions.

 Brain scans of people who practice meditation show increased activity in the frontal lobes, the rational brain, and reduced activity in the amygdala, the fear center of the brain.
 According to Frontiers in Human Neuroscience: “meditation training may induce learning that is not stimulus – or task-specific, but process specific, and thereby may result in enduring changes in mental function.”
 In studies, just eight weeks of training in meditation quiets the amygdala to response provoking stimuli in people even when in a non-meditative state.